Stephanie, the leading lady in my latest romance novel, The Letter, has a lot of spunk, and she’s not afraid to call it as she sees it.

 Cassie Palmer is a character best described as grace under pressure.
 Seemingly naive and shy, Cassie is an iron lady in disguise.

 Cassie and Jeremy soon become friends, but I don’t want to spoil too much of the story.
-She returns in The Journey, this time as the leading lady.
-As the story unfolds, her world will turn upside down.
+Cassie returns in my contemporary romance novel, The Journey, this time as a lead character.
+As the story unfolds, Cassie’s world turns upside down.
 Yet through it all, she remains gracefully resilient.

 Cassie is a purely fictitious character and not inspired by anyone I know in real life.
 She is, however, an inspiration for those times when we feel overwhelmed by all life’s obstacles.